 12 - Responsible consumption and production: ensuring sustainable production and consumption patterns.

-13 - Action against global climate change:taking urgent action to combat climate change and its impacts (*)
+13 - Action against global climate change:take urgent action to combat climate change and its impacts (*).

-15 - Terrestrial life: protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, halt and reverse land degradation and halt biodiversity loss.
+15 - Terrestrial life: protecting, restoring and promoting the sustainable use of terrestrial ecosystems, sustainably managing forests, combating desertification, halting and reversing land degradation and halting biodiversity loss.

-16 - Peace, justice and effective institutions: promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.
+16 - Peace, justice and effective institutions: promoting peaceful and inclusive societies for sustainable development, providing access to justice for all and building effective, accountable and inclusive institutions at all levels.

-17 - Partnerships and means of implementation: strengthen the means of implementation and revitalise the global partnership for sustainable development.
+17 - Partnerships and means of implementation: strengthen the means of implementation and revitalize the global partnership for sustainable development.

 Abundance Brazil: abundance and sustainable development

-Our aim to create abundance is in line with several of the sustainable development goals.
-To date, these are part of our focus:
+Our aim of generating abundance is in line with several of the sustainable development goals.
+To date, they are part of our focus of action:

 - the promotion of decent work and economic growth (8);